Program Wellness Coordinator

 - Requires ability to be a team player, to form mutually respectful relationship with staff and to grow professionally in meeting the challenges of the position

-- Must provide and maintain current CPR (from a classroom training) and First Aid certification.
+- Must maintain current CPR (from a classroom training) and First Aid certification.
 No substitutions can be accepted for First Aid certification (i.e. Wilderness First Aid, Wilderness First Responder, etc.).

 - Valid driver’s license with clean record

-- Provide annual physical and TB clearance to meet the physical requirements of this position
+- Must maintain annual physical and TB clearance

 - Must be 21 years or older